Administration in Koshi Province: High court

 Biratnagar High Court (बिराटनगर उच्च अदालत) is the high court of Koshi Province.
 The high court established according to the new constitution of Nepal.
-Article 139 of the constitution says “there shall be a High Court in each state”.
-According to article 300 (3): “The High Courts set forth in Article 139 shall be established no later than one year after the date of commencement of this Constitution.
-The Appellate Courts existing at the time of commencement of this Constitution shall be dissolved after the establishment of such courts”.
+Article 139 of the constitution says "there shall be a High Court in each state".
+According to article 300 (3): "The High Courts set forth in Article 139 shall be established no later than one year after the date of commencement of this Constitution.
+The Appellate Courts existing at the time of commencement of this Constitution shall be dissolved after the establishment of such courts".
 The government of Nepal transformed the existing appellate court in Biratnagar on 14 September 2016.
 As per the government decision, there will be extended benches in Illam, Dhankuta and Okhaldhunga under the high court in Biratnagar.

 Tej Bahadur KC is the current chief judge of Biratnagar High Court.

 District court

-Clause 148, 149, 150 and 151 of Constitution of Nepal, 2015 defines District Courts, appointment, qualification, terms and remuneration of chief justices.
+Clause 148, 149, 150 and 151 of the Constitution of Nepal, 2015 defines District Courts, appointment, qualification, terms and remuneration of chief justices.

 There are 14 district courts in Koshi Province.
-Each district has one District court.
+Each has one district court.